Édith et Marcel

-Édith et Marcel is a 1983 French film directed by Claude Lelouch.
+Édith et Marcel is a 1983 French biographical film directed by Claude Lelouch.
+The film depicts the passionate romance between singer Édith Piaf and boxer Marcel Cerdan in the late 1940s.

 Plot

 In 1947, the singer Édith Piaf and the boxer Marcel Cerdan are both at the peak of their respective careers.
 Their encounter gives birth to a passionate love affair lasting some two years, cut short by Cerdan's death in an air crash.
+The film presents this historical romance alongside a parallel fictional love story between characters Jacques Barbier and Margot de Villedieu.